arteria/virtualenv-mgr/README.md

 # envmanager

-tool to manage multiple virtualenv environments
+Tool to manage multiple virtualenv environments.
+Uses a file with the paths to multiple virtuale environments to manage all at the same time.
+You can install / deinstall packages and upgrade spesific ones.
+The tool can print out a statistic about the usage of packages over all environments.